 Waiting for Pickup

 Be ready and waiting to board 10 minutes before the scheduled pickup time, and up to 20 minutes after.
-Each customer is allowed five minutes to board the vehicle.
+Each customer has five minutes to board the vehicle.

-The driver will leave the vehicle and knock on your door or ring your bell.
+The driver will leave the vehicle and knock on your door or ring your doorbell.
 When possible, the Control Center will call you if the driver arrives and does not see you waiting.
-The best plan is to be ready to leave, near your door.
+The best plan is to be ready to leave and near your door.

-If you live in an apartment complex, or you’re at a public building (i.e. hospital or doctor’s office), and it takes a while for you to reach the lobby area, make sure you give yourself sufficient time.
-Make sure we have the correct phone number to reach you when picking you up for each leg or your travel.
+If you live in an apartment complex, or you’re at a public building (like a hospital or doctor’s office), and the lobby area is far, make sure you give yourself sufficient time.
+Make sure we have the correct phone number for each leg of your travel.

 Boarding the Vehicle